chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 # PostgreSQL Convention

-The chuck-stack PostgreSQL conventions aim to create a consistent, convention-based, scalable, and maintainable database structure.
+The chuck-stack PostgreSQL conventions aim to create a consistent, convention-based, scalable, and maintainable database structure that supports our [data management philosophy](./data-management-philosophy.md).

-We provide two high-level features by which most applications are built:

-- Workflow - build around the `stk_wf_request` table and surrounding architecture
-- Attribute Tagging - build around the `stk_tag` architecture

-The below [convention summary](#convention-summary) creates a workflow and attributing tagging system that is both:

-- Generic enough to support a wide variety of use cases
-- Simple enough to support rapid adoption

-> You can always ask AI (using AIChat) about any chuck-stack specific convention or PostgreSQL best practices and options.
+> You can always ask AI (using Claude Code or AIChat) about any chuck-stack specific convention or PostgreSQL best practices and options.
 For example, you can ask AI:
 >
->     It seems more secure to disable PostgreSQL's TCP service and require clients to connect via unix socket.
-Is this true?
+>     Should I create an address table to hold references to addresses?

 ## TOC